r001/feed-care/README.md

 ## Alert if file system is close to full
 ### alert_filesystem.sh

-Alerts EMAIL if free disk space is under DISK_SPACE_THRESHOLD in `alert_settings.sh`.
+Alerts EMAIL if free disk space is under DISK_SPACE_THRESHOLD in `alert.conf`.
 This script should be run once every hour.

 ## Alert if feed was not updated for more than 6 hours